The Do’s and Don’ts of Administering a Special Needs Trust

 (i) The Trustee without any limitations can purchase and make payment of durable medical equipment, therapy, medication, alternative treatments, tuition, books, tutoring, care management and taxes of the beneficiary.

-In conclusion, the above stated should provide you with a better understanding of what the Trustee of a SNT will be permitted and not be permitted to do without effecting the beneficiary’s eligibility for Medicaid and/or SSI as part of the day to day administrator of a SNT.
+In conclusion, the above stated should provide you with a better understanding of what the Trustee of a SNT will be permitted and not be permitted to do without affecting the beneficiary’s eligibility for Medicaid and/or SSI as part of the day to day administrator of a SNT.
 It is clearly a challenging and complicated task.